My TS4 challege: Update

 Most Sims challenges begin in CAS (Create-a-Sim) so the first thing I did was come up with my homeless concept.
 I wanted her to be dirty and to wear very simple - and, if possible, tattered and/or dirty - clothes, a reliable warm coat (homeless people usually invest in coats of blankets 'cause it's freezing at night when you don't have a roof over your head) and a loyal companion (it's not uncommon for the homeless to have dogs, and I hadn't messed around with the Pets expansion yet).

 So, for the purposes of this challenge, the first thing I did (as the mods-obsessed simmer that I am) was to download some dirty-looking clothes such as this set (pants as pajamas & shirt as the main top for most outfits), this dress (formal, party), this loincloth (swimwear), busted sneakers and dirty sneakers (athletic, hot weather), and dirty boots and a warm jacket (cold weather).
-To add to the dirty look, I also got upper-body and dirty bare feet.
+To add to the dirty look, I also had an upper-body and dirty bare feet.
 Since I'd be playing with a dog I also got a TS3>TS4 conversion of the homeless pet set.

 Here are a few extra clothes for these challenges, in case you're interested: